philipwig/ledcube/README.rst

 2. Xilinx PetaLinux 2021.1
 3. Make
 4. A serial terminal (I used GTKTerm)
-5. All the other stuff I am forgetting
+5. All the other stuff I am forgetting.
+Just read the error messages

 Docs
 ^^^^